Skip to main content

 Customize the Langflow Docker image with your own code

-This example Dockerfile demonstrates how to customize Langflow by replacing the astradb_graph.py component, but the pattern can be adapted for any other components or custom code.
+This example demonstrates how to customize the Message History component, but the same approach can be used for any code modifications.

 FROM langflowai/langflow:latest